LoopLLC/HBaseSQLImport/README.md

 *	-schema FileName.json

-	Define the schema using a JSON file instead of typing each one out manually.
+	Define the schema using a JSON file instead of typing each one out manually as a separate command.
+This is how you will define schemas most of the time.
+There should be a one to one relationship between JSON schema files and SQL import files.
+If the same column is defined in multiple schema files, the most recent version wins.
+The schema and dictionary entries will be overwritten each time the schema is saved.

     [
     {